cchitsiang/awesome-stars/topics.md

 ## awesome

+- [DataEngineer-io/data-engineer-handbook](https://github.com/DataEngineer-io/data-engineer-handbook) - This is a repo with links to everything you'd ever want to learn about data engineering
 - [nikolaydubina/go-recipes](https://github.com/nikolaydubina/go-recipes) - 🦩 Tools for Go projects
 - [jordan-cutler/path-to-senior-engineer-handbook](https://github.com/jordan-cutler/path-to-senior-engineer-handbook) - All the resources you need to get to Senior Engineer and beyond
 - [eon01/awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.